-QUALIFICATIONS: Required: Master’s degree in social work or other license-eligible field.
+QUALIFICATIONS: Required: Master’s degree in social work or another license-eligible field.
+Independently licensed and at least two years’ experience working with children who have therapeutic needs.
 LCSW, LPC, LMSW, or LMFT preferred.
-Must have an understanding of children, adolescent and family treatment as well as the ability to deliver evidence based practice with fidelity.
+Must have an understanding of children, adolescent and family treatment as well as the ability to deliver evidence- based practice with fidelity.

 REQUIRED SKILLS: Good written and oral communication skills required.
 Must be able to read, analyze and interpret general business periodicals, professional journals, technical procedures, or government regulations.
 Ability to define problems, collect data, establish facts, draw valid conclusions with serval abstract and concrete variables.